rss2026/rss2026.github.io/_information/cfp.md

 2. It is acceptable to submit to RSS work that has been made available as a technical report (or similar, e.g., in arXiv) without citing it.

 <div style="background-color: #fff0a3ff; color: ##8a6f42;">
-<strong style="color: 8a6f42;">Important Submission Policy: Submitting a paper that is currently under submission to another conference (e.g. ICRA, ICLR, CVPR) is considered a double submission and is strictly forbidden by RSS rules.
+<strong style="color: 8a6f42;">Important Submission Policy:</strong> Submitting a paper that is currently under submission to another conference (e.g. ICRA, ICLR, CVPR) is considered a double submission and is strictly forbidden by RSS rules.
 If you have a paper on the same topic currently under review, you should only submit an RSS paper if it has substantial innovation with respect to the paper that is already in submission (i.e., it would qualify as a different and novel paper and you would not withdraw it even if the paper under review is accepted).
-Submitting to RSS a paper that is already under review, and then withdrawing it in case the other conference accepts it, is a violation of our code of ethics, and will be treated as such by our conference board.</strong>
+Submitting to RSS a paper that is already under review, and then withdrawing it in case the other conference accepts it, is a violation of our code of ethics, and will be treated as such by our conference board.
 </div>

 ---